 Neoprene was the first ever successful synthetic rubber created, dating back to 1930.
 Natural rubber was in such high demand during the 1920’s that the prices kept rising.
 The demand leads to a search for a comparable synthetic rubber.
-It was during 1930, that a chemist from DuPont, produced a rubber-like substance.
+It was during 1930, that a chemist from DuPont, produced a rubber-like substance that became Neoprene.

-Neoprene is a type of polymer (a large molecule composed of repeating structural units).
+Neoprene is a type of polymer.
+A polymer is a large molecule composed of repeating structural units.
 It is produced by the polymerization of chloroprene.
 The chloroprene binds all the molecules of the chemical reaction which creates polychloroprene chips.
 The chips are then melted and then mixed with various foaming agents and carbon pigments.
 This mixture is then baked until it expands.
 The end result is sheets of neoprene.
 Neoprene is sold either as solid rubber or in latex form.

 According to the Encyclopedia Britannica, Neoprene is